 Because of many things, Franklin Park is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Franklin Park really has some of the features that families look for when choosing a good community to raise children.
 Is Franklin Park perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Franklin Park is a somewhat ethnically-diverse borough.
 The people who call Franklin Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin Park include Irish, Italian, English, and Polish.
+Important ancestries of people in Franklin Park include German, Italian, Irish, Polish, and English.

 The most common language spoken in Franklin Park is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.